-Users should be aware that implementation execution times will vary depending upon the available processors, available memory, and total load on the workstation executing ACE.
-An implementation's selected Implementation Options (see page ) (and thus the Option Sets (see page )) can have a significant impact upon implementation runtimes.
-When using an external cloud/grid/batch Job Submission system, the reported times may include the time spent waiting in the external system's queues.

-If comparing runtimes on multi-user workstations, please remain aware that workstation load may vary widely over the multiprocess execution period, making direct runtime comparisons difficult.

-Even on single-user workstations, if using a Parallel Queue Count greater than one, be aware that the last-executed implementation(s) will likely be executing (at least partially) with a reduced machine load compared to the first-executed implementations.
-(As the parallel execution queue is emptied, new implementation processes are not started, thus fewer processes are executing, meaning that the last-executed implementations have the lowest contention for processing cores, memory, I/O, etc.)
+- An implementation's selected Implementation Options (see page ) (and thus the Option Sets (see page )) can have a significant impact. - The available processors, available memory, and total load on the workstation executing ACE will have a significant impact. - On multi-user workstations, workstation load may vary widely over the multiprocess execution period. - Even on single-user workstations, if using a Parallel Queue Count greater than one, be aware that the last-executed implementation(s) will likely be executing (at least partially) with a reduced machine load compared to the first-executed implementations.
+As the parallel execution queue is emptied, new implementation processes are not started, thus fewer processes are executing, meaning that the last-executed implementations have the lowest contention for processing cores, caches, memory, I/O, etc. - Additionally, when using an external cloud/grid/batch Job Submission systems: - The reported times do not include the time spent waiting in the external system's queue(s).
+The runtimes reported only include time spent actually running the ACE flow. - The processor speeds and system loads may vary widely for the nodes running each job, making runtime comparisons difficult (at best). - If meaningful runtime comparisons are required, extra care must be taken to ensure that each node's system load and hardware is identical for all jobs during the duration of the multiprocess session.

-Because of all of these limitations, the reported implementation flow execution times are intended to be used only as general guidelines, not as benchmarking times.
+Do not compare runtimes unless workstation hardware and system loads are identical for all implementations.
+Because of all of the limitations listed above, the reported implementation flow execution wall-clock times are intended to be used only as general guidelines, not as benchmarking times.